soerenslarsen/baolab/README.md

 # baolab

-Important note: ISHAPE gives wrong results when compiled with gcc13 (at least on MacOS).
-For now, the workaround is to compile BAOlab with clang or older versions of gcc (gcc12 seems to work fine).
+Important note: ISHAPE gives wrong results when compiled with gcc13 and the -O2 optimisation option (at least on MacOS).
+For now, workarounds are: 1) to compile BAOlab with clang, 2) use older versions of gcc (gcc12 seems to work fine, 3) compile without the -O2 option enabled.

 From this page you can download my image processing program, BAOlab.
 This includes, among other things, the Ishape task for size measurements of compact sources (Larsen 1999, A&AS 139, 393) and the mksynth task for generation of synthetic images with realistic noise characteristics.